 - a.
 Being habitually truant. - b.
-Behaving in a way that is incorrigible, ungovernable, or habitua11y disobedient and beyond the lawful control of his or her parents, guardian, or lawful custodian. - c.
+Behaving in a way that is incorrigible, ungovernable, or habitually disobedient and beyond the lawful control of his or her parents, guardian, or lawful custodian. - c.
 Knowingly and unlawfully possessing marijuana in violation of Penal Law§ 221.05. - d.
 Having been the victim of sexual exploitation, provided he or she consents to the filing.

-3. Juvenile Delinquents and Juvenile Offenders
+3. Juvenile Delinguents and Juvenile Offenders

 With the exception of a student 14 or 15 years of age who qualifies for juvenile offender status under Criminal Procedure Law § 1.20(42), the District Superintendent will refer a student under the age of 16 who has been determined to have brought a weapon or firearm to school in violation of Education Law § 3214 to a presentment agency for a juvenile delinquency proceeding.
-The District Superintendent will refer a student 16 years of age and older or students 14 or 15 years of age who qualifies for juvenile offender status, and who has been determined to have brought a weapon or firearm to school, to the appropriate law enforcement officials.
+The District Superintendent will refer a student 16 years of age and older or a student 14 or 15 years of age who qualifies for juvenile offender status, and who has been determined to have brought a weapon or firearm to school, to the appropriate law enforcement officials.
 For purposes of this Section of the Code of Conduct, "weapon" means a weapon, device, instrument, material, or substance, animate or inanimate, that is used for, or is readily capable of, causing death or serious bodily injury, except that such term does not include a pocketknife with a blade of less than 2-1/2 inches in length.
-For purposes of this Section of the Code of Conduct, the term "firearm" shall be as defined in Section II of this Code.
+For purposes of this Section of the Code of Conduct.